django-files/android-app/README.md

 - Share or Open any file and automatically copy the URL to the clipboard.
 - Ability to manually change servers by entering a new URL from the Server List menu.
+- Supports Local Login, GitHub OAuth, Google OAuth, Discord OAuth (w/o passkeys).

 ### Planned

 - Ability to save multiple servers and switch between them automatically in the Server List menu.
 - Ability for the app to log you in if your session is expired or when switching servers.

+### Known Issues

+- If you enter an incorrect url, you must clear the apps data or reinstall the app.
+- The app gets logged out if the session expires; however, sharing continues to work.
+- Login with Google OAuth gives an error; however, if you wait ~15 seconds it will succeed.
+- Login with Discord OAuth passkeys does not work.

 # Development